pmarathe25/SBuildr/README.md

 ```

 The call to the `cli()` function allows us to use the script to build interactively in a shell.
-For example, to run all tests registered for this project, you can run: `./build.py test`
+For example, to run all tests registered for this project, you can run: `./build.py test`.
 This will configure the project, build all dependencies, and finally run tests.

 To view all available commands, you can run `./build.py --help`

+## API Documentation
+For more information, see the [API Documentation](https://sbuildr.readthedocs.io/en/stable/)

 ## Known Limitations
 - SBuildr's header scanning functionality does not take into account preprocessor `#ifdef`s.
 This means that an `#include` in a `false` branch will still be used as a dependency during builds.
 Header scanning will also not work for paths containing escaped characters.